 You can sponsor a spouse, common-law or conjugal partner, or dependent child to immigrate to Canada whether they live inside or outside Canada.

 If you have sponsored a relative in the past who has later requested financial assistance from the government, you may not be allowed to sponsor another person.
-Moreover, if you have not met the terms of a sponsorship agreement in the past or did not pay child support
+Moreover, if you have not met the terms of a sponsorship agreement in the past or did not pay child support, you also may not be allowed to sponsor your family members.

 You may also be able to sponsor: